Maine’s biggest newspaper group is now a nonprofit under the National Trust for Local News

 Local news is in crisis with the nation losing a quarter of its newspapers since 2005 and advertising revenue declining by as much as 80% over a decade, Franklin said.

-The transformation from a commercial model to a nonprofit model was a positive outcome compared to other alternatives including corporate ownership that could’ve been more focused on making making cuts to maximize profits, executives told Portland Press Herald employees at a meeting and celebration in South Portland.
+The transformation from a commercial model to a nonprofit model was a positive outcome compared to other alternatives including corporate ownership that could have been more focused on making making cuts to maximize profits, executives told Portland Press Herald employees at a meeting and celebration in South Portland.

-“We’ve been reading about some of the really unpleasant outcomes for newspaper organizations across the country and I can’t imagine one that is more opposite,” said former Masthead Maine CEO Lisa DeSisto, who’ll continue her leadership role as CEO and publisher of the Maine Trust for Local News.
+“We’ve been reading about some of the really unpleasant outcomes for newspaper organizations across the country, and I can’t imagine one that is more opposite,” said former Masthead Maine CEO Lisa DeSisto, who’ll continue her leadership role as CEO and publisher of the Maine Trust for Local News.

 Reade Brower, the former owner, purchased MaineToday Media, the parent company of the Press Herald, the Kennebec Journal and Morning Sentinel, in 2015 and added newspaper groups and newspapers over the next several years.

-He announced in March he was considering selling his media holdings and said he was open to different ideas including operating the newspapers as a nonprofit.
+He announced in March he was considering selling his media holdings and said he was open to different ideas, including operating the newspapers as a nonprofit.

 There is plentiful foundation and philanthropic money spent on digital startups and niche publications, so it’s nice to see them purchasing a traditional entity with credibility instead of chasing something that’s “shiny” and new, Franklin said.